 To foster environmental stewardship and community sustainability through education about eagles and the Mississippi River watershed

 The National Eagle Center is a world-class interpretive center located on the banks of the Mississippi River in Wabasha, MN.
-We are home to five rescued eagles, four bald eagles and one golden eagle.
+We are home to non-releasable bald and golden eagles.
 During a visit to the National Eagle Center, you can experience these magnificent creatures up close.

 The Upper Mississippi River Valley is home to hundreds of bald eagles.
 Many choose to build their nests in the tall trees along the river valley.
 Hundreds more bald eagles arrive here in the winter months, as the Mississippi River remains open around Wabasha year round.

-In 1989, we began as EagleWatch, Inc. as a group of volunteers sharing with visitors to Wabasha views of wintering bald eagles from an outdoor observation deck along the river.
+In 1989, we began as EagleWatch, Inc. (still our corporate legal name) as a group of volunteers sharing with visitors to Wabasha views of wintering bald eagles from an outdoor observation deck along the river.
 We have grown a lot since that time.
 In 2000, we opened year-round in a small storefront downtown and welcomed our first two Eagle Ambassadors, Harriet and Angel.